** Almuñécar's iconic rock formation, the Peñon de San Cristobal

 This ancient monument has survived thousands of years and is still intact and waiting to be enjoyed in the Majuelo Botanical Gardens.
 It was discovered in 1970 and a lot has been learned about it since then.
 The Phoenicians were the first to build and run this Fish Salting Factory that was later taken on and improved by the Romans.
 They shipped their famous fish sauce delicacy far and wide over the whole of the Roman Empire.

 Take a stroll through the Majuelo Gardens and you will find this ancient gem right at its center.
-It's located right under the Almuñécar castle so it would be very easy to see on your way back down.
+It's located right under the Almuñécar castle so it would be an easy stop on your way back down.

-The Aqueduct in the center of town is the easiest to see.
-It is located right on the opposite side of the Carbonell hardware store.
-You will also see the remains of what was once the roman baths for the town in the same area.
+The Aqueduct in the center of town is the easiest to see, it's located right on the opposite side of the Carbonell hardware store.
+You will also see the remains of what was once the town's Roman Baths in the same area.

 Read more about the Roman Aqueducts in Almuñécar here and how to find them.

-All the ancient Spanish villages have their cathedral, but this church was designed by a famous architect who built most of the cathedrals in Granada at that time.
-It was the first church at its time in the whole of the Granada Province to be built in the new Baroque style.
+All the ancient Spanish villages have their cathedral, but this church was designed by a famous architect who built most of the cathedrals in Granada.
+The Almuñécar church is famous because it was the first church of its time, in the whole of the Granada Province, to be built in the new Baroque style.

 After visiting the aqueducts in town, head up the hill towards the Incarnation Cathedral.
 It has been beautifully maintained and is worth seeing.
-From there head back down the hill on the other side and enjoy a tapas in the townhall square.
+From there, head back down the hill on the other side and enjoy a tapa in the Almuñécar townhall square.

 The Najarra Palace

 Just in the center of Almuñécar, close to the San Cristobal beach is the Najarra Palace.
 It was built in the 19th century by a wealthy Moroccan man as a summer home.
-Today it is in need of a bit of care, but you can still see the splendor of its design and style.
-It has a beautiful Arabic garden in back.
+Today it needs a bit of care, but you can still see the splendor of its design and style.
+It has a beautiful Arabic garden in the back.